Backgrounder and Quick Facts

 Yankee Magazine was founded in 1935 and is based in Dublin, New Hampshire.
 It is the only magazine devoted to New England through its coverage of travel, home, food, and features.
-With a paid circulation of more than 330,000 and a total audience of nearly 2 million, it is published by Yankee Publishing Incorporated (YPI), a family-owned and independent magazine publisher.
+With a paid circulation of approximately 300,000 and a total audience of nearly 2 million, it is published by Yankee Publishing Incorporated (YPI), a family-owned and independent magazine publisher.
 YPI also publishes the nation’s oldest continuously produced periodical, The Old Farmer’s Almanac.
 More information about Yankee: New England’s Magazine is available at: YankeeMagazine.com

 Features: Yankee features the work of inspired writers and photographers with many different stories to tell.
 One overarching theme remains constant: New England is a singular place, unlike anywhere on earth.
 Journalistic essays tie together past, present, and future New England while celebrating its culture, artistry, landscape, people, and style.
 Yankee also provides entertaining and useful service content that’s easy to read, visual, and full of tips and advice on ways to enjoy New England.